Ohm-Np/openRspat/README.md

 The goal of openRspat is to create API access to the free and open source geodatasets and provide functions to process those datasets.

+`Note: With every new functions being added to the repo, this readme file gets updated.`

 ## Installation

 You can install the released version of openRspat from [GitHub](https://github.com/) with: